06 Jan 7 Best Vintage Jewellery Styles

 New techniques meant gem cutters could carve diamonds and gems into facets.
 This brought increased sparkle and radiance to jewellery.

 Period jewellery from King George’s time is known as Georgian.
-Pieces made between the 1700 to mid 1800’s were intricate and sparkling.
+Pieces made between 1700s to mid 1800s were intricate and sparkling.

 Chandelier earrings, brooches, flowers and ribbon motifs were fashionable.
 Filigree, where precious metal strips were coaxed into lacy openwork, was a big trend.